tip-org/tools-paper/paper.md

 * Remove features from a problem that a prover does not support, such as higher-order functions or polymorphism.
-* Instantiate an induction schema: given a conjecture and a set of variables to do induction over, generate proof obligations for proving the conjecture by induction.
+* Instantiate an induction schema: given a conjecture and a set of variables to do induction over, generate verification obligations for proving the conjecture by induction.
 * Model check a problem, to falsify conjectures in it.
 * Use theory exploration to invent new conjectures about a theory.